bxservice/idempiere-rest/com.trekglobal.idempiere.rest.api/amazon-cognito/README.txt

 - User > Email address = iDempiere tenant user (AD_User.Email)

 4. HTTP header
-- X-ID-Token is required to get custom attributes (X-ID-Organization, X-ID-Role, X-ID-Warehouse, X-ID-Language) and role mapping from Amazon Cognito
+- X-ID-IdToken is required if iDempiere is configured to use email to login and email information is not included in the Access Token
 - Role mapping is not use if "Authorization" is turn off at "Rest OpenID Connect Service".
 Use http header as replacement.
 - When user has access to > 1 role and/or organization, use http header to set selected role/organization.
 - X-ID-Organization = AD_Org.Value